 Whether in my professional or personal life, I was born to be a leader.
 I see the world through the lens of solutions, seeking to satisfy a problem often before it becomes one.
-This type of leadership is valuable to any organization as I am able to make decisions with confidence and work together with my team to produce the best quality product for both internal and external clients.
+This type of leadership is valuable to any organization as I can make decisions with confidence and work together with my team to produce the best quality product for both internal and external clients.

-Throughout my supervisory experience I have striven to develop my team members individually, helping them pursue their potential and develop their careers through personal mentorship and professional development.
+Throughout my supervisory experience, I have striven to develop my team members individually, helping them pursue their potential and develop their careers through personal mentorship and professional development.
 We are constantly growing as individuals and the best way to help our teams feel successful is to allow them the opportunities they need to feel like they are moving forward and progressing toward their dreams.
-By building an environment of growth we develop a team who is invested in the work that they do.
+By building an environment of growth we develop a team that is invested in the work that they do.

 The pursuit of education and personal growth is never-ending and should be considered a must-have when looking for a successful leader.
-This is especially important due to the speed in which new technologies and marketing strategies are produced.
+This is especially important due to the speed at which new technologies and marketing strategies are released.
 If we start to rest on our laurels we will find ourselves stuck in the past and running to catch up with our competitors.
 Thankfully, we live in an era where if we do not yet possess a skill, we can almost certainly obtain it through self-tutelage online.
 Only we can limit ourselves in what is possible to learn and when an obstacle stands in our way it is an opportunity to think outside the problem and toward a solution.

-Much to my disappointment, the opening for the Maroon Bells park road was closed.
+Much to my disappointment, the entrance to the Maroon Bells park was closed.
 They had kept the gate down due to snow refusing to melt off of the road, however, it was open to bike and foot traffic.
 Unwilling to turn back defeated, I threw my hiking boots on, grabbed my bottle of water, and set out on a 12 mile (round trip) hike to get to the lake between the two colliding mountains.
 It was a formidable hike that I wasn’t originally expecting to be on, but I continued to push myself to reach the top.
 The view (and I’m sure the altitude) was breathtaking and, even more so, the absolute accomplishment I felt when I arrived at the lake was worth every mile and squeak of my now busted hiking boots.

 It was an experiment in mental fortitude and self-motivation which has flowed over into other aspects of my life.
 We are capable of much more than we could imagine and I enjoy learning about the limitlessness of others as much as I enjoy learning about my own.